alphagov/govuk-design-system/src/styles/type-scale/index.md

 Like the [spacing](/styles/spacing/) scale, every point on the type scale uses a line height in a multiple of 5px.
 This creates a consistent vertical rhythm, which makes pages easier to scan and read.

-(Something about how Frontend outputs things in relative units but we use pixels here for easy communication etc.)
+All sizes in the type scale are shown here in pixels (px).
+GOV.UK Frontend outputs CSS in relative units, like EM or REM.
+This helps the type resize better when zoomed or magnified.
+But we've used pixels so it's easier to understand.

 ## Responsive behaviour

-The type scale adapts based on screen size.
+The type scale changes based on screen size.

 The scale for ‘large screens’ is used when the screen is wider than the tablet breakpoint (640px).